Dominique Jean Larrey: Later career

-He devoted the remainder of his life to writing, but after the death of Napoleon he started a new medical career in the army as chief-surgeon.
+After the empire, Larrey's illustrious reputation ensured he was given multiple opportunities abroad, including those from the United States, Russia, and Brazil.
+However, he chose to remain in France.
+He devoted the remainder of his life to writing, but after the death of Napoleon he started a new medical career in the army as chief-surgeon in the royal guard of Louis XVIII.
 In 1826 he visited England, received well by British surgeons.
 In 1829 he was appointed in the Institut de France.
 A year later, he was elected as a member of the American Philosophical Society.
-In 1842 he went to Algiers for a health inspection, together with his son, but contracted pneumonia on his way back, dying in Lyon on 25 July.
+When the July Revolution broke out in Paris in 1830, Larrey was on hand in the city and diligently tended to the wounded.
+The new French king, Louis Philippe I, made him a consultant surgeon and medical director at Les Invalides, a retirement home for aged and disabled soldiers.
+When Napoleon's remains were returned to France in 1840, Larrey insisted on braving the cold to pay his respects as the emperor's funeral procession passed through the streets of Paris.
+In 1842 Larrey went to Algiers for a health inspection, together with his son, but contracted pneumonia on his way back, dying in Lyon on 25 July.
 His body was taken to Paris and buried at the Père-Lachaise Cemetery.
 His remains were transferred to Les Invalides and re-interred near Napoleon's tomb in December 1992.

 Larrey's writings are still regarded as valuable sources of surgical and medical knowledge and have been translated into all modern languages.
 Between 1800 and 1840 at least 28 books or articles were published.
 His son Hippolyte (born 1808) was surgeon-in-ordinary to the emperor Napoleon III.